Continuing our conversation from my previous article Spiritual Parenting Approach (Part - 1), let us dive deeper into this Part 2 article.

 However, by not seeking forgiveness and not forgiving others, you limit the possibilities of being in peace and harmony with yourself and your loved ones.
 It further deepens their pain.

 Spiritual parenting not only gives a nurtured upbringing to our children, but it also makes us ego-free souls, in divine alignment, and in consent with an agreement with the eternal truth of all souls living here as humans on their journeys to go through.

 We are all one.
 We are all children of God, and our experiences and difficulties with each other provide opportunities to strengthen our bonds, improve our understanding of each other, and instill the roots of deep, unconditional love into our hearts and souls for each other.

 Leave your children with memories they will cherish and respect you for when you are no longer with them in human form, and teach them not to express their rage, hatred, resentment, or curse your soul for the consequences they will bear and deal with in the absence of these loving memories.

-Stop judging, being biased, and not acknowledging and become a proud parent by providing proper nourishment not only to your own soul but also to the souls of your little angels (your children who will remain your angels regardless of age).
+Stop judging or being biased and not acknowledging and become a proud parent by nurturing your soul and the souls of your little angels (your children who will remain your angels regardless of age).